 - Pecorino Romano: This sharp cheese elevates the flavor, so I highly recommend using it in this recipe.

-- Panko Breadcrumbs: These add much more crunch than standard breadcrumbs.
+- Panko Breadcrumbs: They add more crunch than standard breadcrumbs.

-How to Make This Cheesy Mashed Potato Casserole
+How to Make This Italian Baked Mashed Potatoes Recipe

-- Peel and boil the potatoes: Boil the peeled potatoes in a large pot of salted water until fork tender.
-Drain and place them back in the pot.
+Step 1: Boil the potatoes in salted water until fork-tender.
+Drain and transfer them back to the pot.

-- Make the Panko topping: Mix together the Panko, melted butter, Pecorino, garlic powder, salt, and pepper in a small bowl.
+Step 2: Mix the Panko, Pecorino, garlic powder, salt, pepper, and butter in a small bowl.
 Set aside.

 Pro Tips

-I don’t recommend doing so.
-Bits of potato skins in this casserole dish won’t be pleasant.
-If you don’t want to peel the potatoes with a peeler before boiling them, you can peel the skins off after boiling them.
-Just let them cool first so they’re easier to handle.
+I don't recommend it.
+Bits of potato skins in this casserole dish won't be pleasant.
+If you don't want to peel the potatoes with a peeler before boiling, you can peel the skins after boiling.
+Just let them cool first, so they're easier to handle.

-It should, but if it doesn’t, just pop it under the broiler for a couple of minutes.
-But watch it carefully so it doesn’t burn!
+It should, but if it doesn't, pop it under the broiler for a couple of minutes.
+Just watch it carefully so it doesn't burn!

-Refrigerator: Store in the refrigerator in an airtight container for up to 3 days.
+Refrigerator: Store in the fridge in an airtight container for up to 3 days.

-Reheat: Reheat in the oven until warmed through, uncovered to help crisp up the Panko topping.
-You can also reheat in the microwave, but the Panko won’t get crispy again.
+Reheat: Reheat in the oven, uncovered, to help crisp up the Panko topping.
+You can also reheat in the microwave, but the Panko won't regain its crispy texture.

 Ingredients